tumagonx/nwjs_docs_old/List-of-apps-and-companies-using-nw.js.md

 ## Apps

 ### [SkimHN](https://github.com/mcaravind/HackerNewsSummary)
 [SkimHN](https://github.com/mcaravind/HackerNewsSummary) is a desktop client for Hacker News built with nw.js, edge.js and C#.
 SkimHN fetches the front page stories and also gives you a quick summary of selected stories.
 The purpose of SkimHN is to get a quick preview of a story before deciding to read it on the HackerNews website.
-Leanote use nw.js to create desktop app, and it's open source: https://github.com/leanote/desktop-app
 ![SkimHN preview](https://github.com/mcaravind/HackerNewsSummary/blob/master/screenshot_summary.PNG)

 ### [Leanote Desktop App](https://github.com/leanote/desktop-app)